 But don’t forget about micronutrients too.
 Fruits and vegetables might not deliver much in terms of calories/ounce, but they are crucial for muscle repair, immune response, and mental clarity.

 If you really can’t be bothered to get 6 servings each of fruits and veggies into your backpacking meals, at least carry a veggie-based supplement powder.
 Navitas Superfood blend is popular with thru-hikers.
+The brand MTS Ops makes some supplements specifically for hikers.

 Shelf-Life of DIY Freeze Dried Meals